FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/logging/readme.md

 #### NETCONF Messages

-- A broker is used for logging of all NETCONF messages incoming or outgoing, except the NETCONF notifications (a distinct broker has been introduced for notifications).
+- Used to log all NETCONF messages, incoming and outgoing, except for NETCONF notifications (a separate broker handles notifications).
-- NETCONF RPC's and responses can be matched using the 'message-id' attribute that is placed in the RPC header.
+- NETCONF RPCs and responses can be matched using the `message-id` attribute placed in the RPC header.
-- Per-device logging is supported, logs for NETCONF messages are stored under the directory 'log/netconf-messages' and named by the '[node-id].log' pattern.
+- Supports per-device logging.
+Logs for NETCONF messages are stored in the **log/netconf-messages** directory and named according to the pattern `[node-id].log`.

-**Example: - Sending NETCONF GET RPC and receiving response**
+**Example** - Send NETCONF GET RPC and receive a response:

 ```
 11:10:15.038 TRACE org.opendaylight.netconf.logging.brokers.NetconfMessagesLoggingBroker - Session: 641 - Sending NETCONF message: